Advice for composers writing music for the ocarina

 Single chambered ocarinas

 These ocarinas have a range of approximately an octave and fourth (e.g. C5 to F7) , and are fully chromatic over that range.
-Some have an extension below that of a minor third, with comprimises to the instrument's sound quality and playing charicteristics.
+Some have an extension below that of a minor third, with compromises to the instrument's sound quality and playing characteristics.
 See 'subholes' below.

-The most commonly available ranges for single chambered ocarinas are those used by the traditional ocarina septet:
+Ocarinas are available in different octaves and keys.
+The most commonly available single chambered ocarinas are those used by the traditional ocarina septet:

 Ocarinas are available in multiple tunings, for example C, G or B flat, shifting the pitch of the whole instrument up or down.
 An ocarina in G may for instance play from G4 to C6.